charlesardsilva/example-cors/README.md

 Get Content - Root page => Get Data from http://localhost:5000/

+Get Content - Configuration => Get Data from http://localhost:5000/content
+This endpoint container a configuratin to allow a specific host make a request.

-Get Content - Configuration => Get Data from http://localhost:5000/yourConfiguration
+Get Content Preflighted - Configuration => Get Data from http://localhost:5000/contentPreflighted This endpoint container a configuratin to allow a specific host and specific header to make a request.
-If your want do tests, change the configuration CORS (method your_configuration) in app.py and use this button.
+This is nice to test Preflighted behaviour